 Do you see any difference in the two settings dialogs?
 I don't either.
 However, only the last one, which you arrived at with steps C.1.-6. will permanently save any settings which will then become the defaults for new users.
-If you want all clients to have the same defaults, you need to conduct these steps as administrator (printer admin in) before a client downloads the driver (the clients can later set their own peruser defaults by following the procedures A. or B. above...).
-(This is new: Windows

-2000 and Windows XP allow per-user default settings and the ones the administrator gives them, before they set up their own).
+If you want all clients to have the same defaults, you need to conduct these steps as administrator (printer admin in ) before a client downloads the driver (the clients can later set their own per-user defaults by following the procedures A. or B. above...).
+(This is new: Windows 2000 and Windows XP allow per-user default settings and the ones the administrator gives them, before they set up their own).
 The "parents" of the identically looking dialogs have a slight difference in their window names: one is called Default Print Values for Printer Foo on Server Bar" (which is the one you need) and the other is called "Print Settings for Printer Foo on Server Bar".
 The last one is the one you arrive at when you right-click on the printer and select Print Settings....
 This is the one what you were taught to use back in the days of Windows NT!
 So it is only natural to try the same way with Win2k or WinXP.
 You wouldn't dream that there is now a different "clicking path" to arrive at an identically looking, but functionally different dialog to set defaults for all users!

-Try (on Win2000 and WinXP) to run this command (as a use with the right privileges): rundll32 printui.dll,PrintUlEntry /p /t. /n\\SAMBA-SERVER\printersharename to see the tab with the Printing Defaults button (the one you need).
-Also run this command: /n\\SAMBA-SERVER\printersharename to see the tab with the Printing Defaults button (the one you need).
-Also run this command: need).
-Also run this command: rundll32 printui.dll,PrintUlEntry /p /t0 /n\\SAMBA-SERVER\printersharename one which doesn't set system-wide defaults).
-You can start the to see the tab with the Printing Preferences button (the one which doesn't set system-wide defaults).
-You can start the commands from inside a DOS box" or from the Start - Run menu.
+Try (on Win2000 and WinXP) to run this command (as a user with the right privileges):

+rundll32 printui.dll,PrintUIEntry /p /t3 /n\\SAMBA-SERVER\printersharename to see the tab with the Printing Defaults... button (the one you need).
+Also run this command:

+to see the tab with the Printing Preferences... button (the one which doesn't set system-wide defaults).
+You can start the commands from inside a DOS box" or from the Start - Run... menu.